hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 Among other improvements, the WOA13 db provides a much better spatial resolution, but this comes with a much larger data size (~18 GB).

-.. note:: If a previous version of the application was installed, *Sound Speed Manager* will try to localize already installed
+.. note:: If a previous version of the application was installed, *Sound Speed Manager* will try to localize past
-   WOA databases (WOA09 or WOA13).
+    installations of WOA databases (WOA09 or WOA13).

 .. _package_configuration: